OpsiPackages/documentation/NewPackages-HOWTO/README.md

 * CLIENT_DATA/delsub.ins - possibly new uninstaller file name or UUID
 * OPSI/control - new version number, changelog

 Our idea, thus, is to simplify and centralize this, by adding a new folder "build", like it is common in the Unix world when building software using "make".
+That way, changes to those files can be made by scripts/commands within the Makefile itself.

 The catch:
 * The regular approach of simply writing the results to the ./build directory was never designed for large binary blobs.
 Blindly copying everything over means tripling (source, destination, inside package) the required space instead of doubling (source, inside package) it.